 Blueberry picking at Blueberry Country, Ngatea

 A true summer treat, plump and juicy, ready to be eaten still warm from the sun still, or added to just about any smoothie or tart.
-The pick your own blueberry orchard in Ngatea opens to the public on December 06, and is open every day (except Christmas Day) until the blueberries are all gone, some time in mid February.
+The pick-your-own blueberry orchard in Ngatea opens to the public in early December and is open every day (except Christmas Day) until the blueberries are all gone, sometime at the end of February.
 Your fingers might be blue, but a stained mouth is a dead giveaway.

 Salty lips, paddling with Cathedral Cove Kayak Tours, Hahei.